mymonero/mymonero-app-js/README.md

 ![Welcome to MyMonero!
 Let's get started.](./docs/assets/ss_1.png_ "Welcome to MyMonero!
 Let's get started.")

+## Present State of the Apps

+At present, the desktop app is ready to be tested.
+The mobile apps are being built.

+The desktop app has support for features such as…

+* Managing multiple wallets at a time

+* Contacts address book

+* Deep OpenAlias integration (use domain or email instead of long Monero address)

+* Creating QR codes and messages to request Monero be sent to you

+* Send money to contacts, OpenAlias, or other Monero addresses (these may be input manually, or automatically by either dropping a request QR code on the Send screen or clicking a `monero:…` request URL)

+* Settings, for clearing data or managing prefernces such as idle timeout

+* Strong (AES256) encryption to password protect all sensitive user data

+* Improved UX, including educational tooltips

 ## Requirements

 The desktop app is built on [Electron](https://electron.atom.io) and can be packaged for and is intended to run on modern versions of MacOS (.app), Windows (installer), and Linux (.appimage).